Oceans: Sector Results Profile

-The four key anthropogenic drivers of change in ocean ecosystem that have resulted from institutional weaknesses are:
+The four key anthropogenic drivers of change in ocean ecosystem that have resulted from institutional weaknesses include:

-Overfishing: Technological improvements coupled with open access to fish stocks have led to roughly one-third of the world’s ocean fisheries being over-exploited or depleted.
+• Overfishing: Technological improvements coupled with open access to fish stocks have led to roughly one-third of the world’s ocean fisheries being over-exploited or depleted.
 Fishing capacity is estimated to be 2.5 times greater than sustainable harvest levels.
-Through analysis by the Global Program for Fisheries (PROFISH), the World Bank and the Food and Agriculture Organization of the United Nations (FAO) estimated in 2009 that the lost potential economic benefits from marine fisheries for a single year could be as much as US$50 billion annually.
+Through analysis by the Global Program for Fisheries (PROFISH), the World Bank and the Food and Agriculture Organization of the United Nations (FAO) estimated in 2009 that the lost potential economic benefits from marine fisheries for a single year could be as much as US$50 billion.

 Although human actions are driving negative changes in the ability of the living oceans to contribute to global economic growth, they can also drive positive change to reverse this trend and rebuild the oceans’ natural capital.
 Most of these actions occur in the context of the institutions that govern the way ocean ecosystem services are valued and used.
-For this reason, the World Bank has been working with partners to support public investment in the development of new laws and institutions needed to both enhance the benefits and services that healthy oceans can provide, and to ensure that these benefits contribute to poverty reduction and shared prosperity.
+For this reason, the World Bank’s focus in helping to restore ocean health is to support developing countries to strengthen and reform the institutions needed to both enhance the benefits and services that healthy oceans can provide, and to ensure that these benefits contribute to poverty reduction and shared prosperity.
 This support generally follows five guiding principles:

 Whether or not we are from continental countries or island nations, we are indeed joined by the oceans.